 “Sometimes when you’re a younger quarterback, they think they’re helping you by making it a shorter throw, but it may not be something you’re super comfortable with,” he said.

 And is the target moving?
 Timing things up with a moving target is always more difficult than getting the ball to a receiver who’s gone to a spot and turned into a stationary target.
 A quarterback can often get away with being a touch late on throws to a stationary target, Hasselbeck said, and being a touch late is often part of the equation with a young quarterback.

 A quick wide receiver screen should rarely be missed.
 A swing pass to a back running more of a wheel route may cover the same distance, but is more complex.

 Another variable, as with virtually any pass, is the way the route is run and the timing of it.

 “Each receiver has his own flavor, runs the route a little bit different, a little different speed, a little different sense of urgency,” Locker said.
 “Whatever it may be, it’s different.
 So when you’re trying to be real quick and efficient underneath, that can affect it.”

 Houston fullback James Casey is rated as having the best hands on the Texans.
-He’s made three catches per game for QB Matt Schaub, who can expect reliability in routes out of the backfield from a guy who is as much an H-back as a fullback.
+He’s made three catches a game for Matt Schaub, who can expect reliability in routes out of the backfield from a guy who’s as much an H-back as a fullback.

 And Casey knows Schaub will deliver a good ball.
-Schaub is connecting on seven of 10 passes thrown 10 yards or fewer.
+Schaub is connecting on seven of 10 passes thrown 10 yards or less.

 “A lot of it is about the QB just throwing a really good ball,” Casey said.
 “Matt Schaub’s going to throw an extremely good ball.
 He’s really good at making it real easy to catch, putting it in spots where it’s real easy to catch.
 It does make a lot of difference.